Samsung Galaxy S21(opens in new tab)

 When the Galaxy S20 FE launched last fall, it set a new standard for Samsung's affordable flagship line, offering just about everything the higher-end models could do for hundreds less.
 The Galaxy S21 follows in the FE's footsteps with a flat display, plastic body, and all of the same ultra-powerful specs of its pricier counterparts.
 So which of these affordable models is the right choice for you?

 Samsung Galaxy S21 vs. Samsung Galaxy S20 FE: Battle of the budget bangers

 Plastic isn't the dirty word it used to be.
-Both the Galaxy S21 and S20 FE feature polycarbonate backings that help bring the total cost down without sacrificing in build quality.
+The Galaxy S21 and S20 FE feature polycarbonate backings that help bring the total cost down without sacrificing build quality.
 This is still top-notch hardware, free of any creaking or bending.
-As a bonus, plastic is less prone to shattering compared to the glass used in some of the other best Samsung phones.
+As a bonus, plastic is less prone to shattering than the glass used in some of the other best Samsung phones.

-The Galaxy S21 is a bit smaller than the S20 FE, and has tighter bezels around the display up front.
+The Galaxy S21 is slightly smaller than the S20 FE and has tighter bezels around the display upfront.
 It has a newer design with a refined camera housing, though both phones feature similar triple camera systems.
 The Galaxy S20 FE impressed last year when it shipped with the same top-end Snapdragon 865 processor as the rest of the S20 series.
 The S21 kicks it up a notch with the latest Snapdragon 888, which focuses largely on gaming performance, 5G support, and image processing for photography.

 |Category||Galaxy S21||Galaxy S20 FE|